The Greek Age of Bronze

 (*3) Iliad, II 494-759.

 (*4) Taruwisa only occurs once, in the damaged annals of Tudhalija I (about 1420-1400 BC), the first Hittite King to visit this region, in a list of towns of the land of Assuwa on the west coast of Anatolia.
-These towns are apparently listed in geographical order starting from the border with Lukka land, and this puts Taruwisa, the last i the list, in a northery location in the Troad, in fact.
+These towns are apparently listed in geographical order starting from the border with Lukka land, and this puts Taruwisa, the last in the list, in a northery location in the Troad, in fact.

 (*6) It is know by other documents that this region correspond to the modern Mysia.